emanbuc/emanbuc.github.io/_posts/2025-07-11-Online_latex_editor.md

 ## Comparative Recommendations

 Based on the present survey and 5 years of daily user experience my favorite tools is *Overleaf*, but it is also the most expensive.
-I found a better features versus cost balance in *TextPage* and *www.papeeria.com* 5 € per month plans.
-My general advise are:
+I found a better features versus cost balance in *TeXPage* and *www.papeeria.com* 5 € per month plans.
+My general advises are:

 - If your research institution provide institutional account probably you should take advantage of this benefit.